BlueDot-global/bluedot-support/Example Templates/Power BI/Infectious Disease Risk by Location/README.md

 ### Location Profile page

 This page shows an overview of all disease activity in the selected time frame and country location, the baseline epidemic preparation index (BEPI) developed by BlueDot, and the number of hospital beds per 10,000 in this location as listed by the World Health Organization (WHO).
 Furthermore, notable disease events in the location selected will be previewed here.

+The disease overview table sources column shows the number, and type of sources used to generate disease intelligence and case counts.

 ![Location Profile Overview](https://github.com/BlueDot-global/bluedot-support/blob/main/Example%20Templates/Power%20BI/Infectious%20Disease%20Risk%20by%20Location/Screenshots/id-risk-by-loc-2.png)